Red Fescue / Chewings Fescue

 The culms form tufts, one of the most definitive characteristics is the young shoots growing upwards within the leaf sheaths The ligule is extremely short.
 Much less obvious creeping rhizomes, occasionally some surface runners.
 It grows from 15 - 80 cm tall.

 Flowering from May - July.
-In traditional meadows red fescue can keep its green cover well when being cut and dried for hay.
+Average seeds per kg - 1,000,000 In traditional meadows red fescue can keep its green cover well when being cut and dried for hay.

 Works well withOther traditional, reasonably non aggressive grasses, like bentgrass, smaller cats tail and smooth meadow grass.